danielharrell/open-eyes-lect-2017-18/Open.md

 were really a way of being closed that merely looked open?
 What if we ourselves were enclosed in openness?

-Indeed, what if our very selfhood enclosed us in openness?
-For the self, it seems, reflects the paradox in openness more generally.
-We can use the openness of awareness as an example.
-For again, in one sense, it seems, I am *not* myself, insofar as I am aware of anything else.
-But beneath this is an awareness I have of myself; and in this sense I *am* myself.
-But how could I be myself and not myself at once?
-Or to put the paradox in more specific and spatial terms, we could say that my awareness of you, the audience, carries me outside myself; yet it also keeps me inside myself, since this awareness of you is mine, not yours.
-But how could I be inside and outside at once?
-Or carried from one to the other as if the two were continuous; yet kept in one rather than the other as if the two were discontinuous?
+Or to put this last question in more plausible terms: what if our very selfhood enclosed us in openness?
+For the self poses its own paradox of openness, and perhaps its own resolution, in closedness.
+Consider the power of awareness, which again might be the openness most our own, comprehending self and other at once.
+But how?
+Insofar as I am aware of anything else, it seems I am *not* myself; and yet I *am* myself, insofar as this awareness of anything else is mine, and known as mine through self-awareness.
+But how can awareness make me be myself and not myself at once?
+We can also put this paradox in the spatial terms we used for the jar and the parabola.
+For insofar as I am aware of anything else, it seems I am carried outside myself; yet insofar as this awareness is mine, I am kept inside myself.
+But how can awareness put me inside and outside at once?
+Or carry me from one to the other, as if the two were continuous, yet keep me in one rather than the other, as if the two were discontinuous?
+If I am open to the outside, how does my inside stay inside?
+How can I be carried outside myself, without losing myself?
+The only way, perhaps, is if being outside myself still means being inside myself, in something like the way a jar is closed, or a parabola completed.
+That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.

+Now
+, again as if our very selfhood enclosed us in openness. . or enclose what it is open to, can it its domain of openness, s openness, my inside encompasses my outside, hat it is open to, likethe self is still inside the self, insofar as the self encompasses this outside like the parabola.

+Then shift to how being open means being closed, self-transcendence self-immanence.
-And since this awareness of you *is* mine, in something we are wont to call a point of view, it can look as if the way I am carried outside myself is still contained inside myself, as if there were no outside for self save one that the self can encompass, and somehow make its own.
+The easiest way out of this paradox, it seems, is by making the outside a kind of inside.
+For my awareness of you, after all, *is* mine, and it contains you in something we are wont to call a point of view.
+So it can look as if the way I am carried outside myself, so to speak, is really still contained inside myself, and as if there were no outside for self but one that the self can encompass, and somehow make its own.
 Or again, as if our very selfhood enclosed us in openness.

+Our selfhood can seem so enclosing, in fact, as to explain self-transcendence rather than exclude it.
+In a simple sense, for example, it seems I can transcend my point of view simply by changing my place---from podium to audience, say.
+But this is to replace one point of view with another; and without the other, it is hard to see how the one could be transcended rather than lost.
+I can also transcend my point of view without strictly changing my place, if, say, a book I am reading changes my mind, or enlarges it, or deepens it.
+But we would then likely say the same of my point of view: the book has changed it, or enlarged it, or deepened it; but in any case done something *to* it rather than erasing it, or allowing me to escape it.

+I might also transcend my point of view in a more philosophical mood: for example, by noticing that my point of view *is* a point of view.
+But again, is is hard to see how I could notice this without a point of view, in this case upon my point of view, where again I transcend the one *by means of* the other.
+In a more radical such mood, I might conclude that my very dependence upon a point of view renders everything within it suspect, confronting me with the prospect that all my beliefs are mere opinions, and my every perception and thought but a dream.
+(This is transcendence in that it carries me past anything, but into the self.) the result only underlines illusions, all my thoughts without any foundation in perception or thought thator all my perceptions illusions, or all my thoughts deceptive.  and all my perceptions and thoughts mere illusions. : a mere thing for me, rather than anything in itself.

+But it is hard to see
+how this would transcend the self rather than embrace it, in something like the way Socratic ignorance leads to self-knowledge, or Cartesian doubt to self-certainty.

+Descartes: self-transcendence from finite to infinite, but god of intelligibility rather than revelation.

-We may, of course, try to transcend the self in this sense, as if we could see beyond our point of view.
-But how would any success in this not simply replace one point of view with another, even if larger, or deeper?
+any success in this not simply replace one point of view with another, even if larger, or deeper?
 How does one even begin to look beyond *any* point of view, if looking at all means taking one?
-Or perhaps we might think we see beyond our point of view, just in noticing that it *is* a point of view; and that we see beyond any point of view once we recognize there is no escaping one.
-But it is hard to see how this would transcend the self rather than embrace it, in something like the way Socratic ignorance leads to self-knowledge, or Cartesian doubt to self-certainty.
+Or perhaps we might think we see beyond our point of view,
 Or perhaps we could follow Kant, and ask what makes a point of view possible, building a kind of science on the way things seem, from any point of view.
 But this is to make